TheVeritOS/VeritOS.org/_posts/IPFS .md

 maximize: true
 encrypted_text: true
 toc_level: 4
-category: Sample
+category: Protocal
 date: 2019-5-25
-excerpt: "This is excerpt."
+excerpt: "IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.
+It works well on VeritOS."
-abstract: "This is abstract.
-Abstract is blank by default."
+abstract: " IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open."
 ---

 ## Style Test Below